 - •The state budget is a document which lists the revenues and the expenditures of the state in a given period of time, normally one year. - •The state budget is both an economic document and an expression of political choices.
-The budget has been defined as the transcription, in counting and economic terms, of the political program. - •The state budget is connected to the form of the State, to the form of government and to the type of State
+The budget has been defined as the transcription, in counting and economic terms, of the political program. - •The state budget is connected both to the form of the State and to the form of government.